Display to header level

 In January 2008, DCNR purchased the property from the Conservancy for the same price that the Conservancy had paid and added the land to the state park.
 Once the DCNR funds were received, the Conservancy paid the loan in full.

 According to the Conservancy’s executive director, Bill Kern, “we simply did not have enough cash on hand to make the purchase outright and DCNR could not move fast enough to purchase the land.
-Norcross made it possible for us to acquire the property and hold it until DCNR cut through the red tape”.
+Norcross made it possible for us to acquire the property and hold it until DCNR cut through the red tape.”

 In March 2011, the Lancaster Farmland Trust (the Trust) submitted grant applications to the Open Space Institute (OSI) to fund the preservation of farmland in the northeastern Lancaster County farm belt near Welsh Mountain.
 The Trust sought to purchase agricultural conservation easements on five farms.
-The landowners were committed to selling the easements but the Trust didn’t have the funds to complete the transactions.
+The landowners were committed to selling the easements, but the Trust didn’t have the funds to complete the transactions.

 According to OSI’s Field Coordinator, Bill Rawlyk, the properties were just outside the main focus area of the grant program, making the projects a lower priority for OSI.
-OSI was still interested in investing in the projects, but needed to find a way to increase the proportion of money invested by other parties in order to justify the use of the program funds outside of the central focus area.
+OSI was still interested in investing in the projects but needed to find a way to increase the proportion of money invested by other parties in order to justify the use of the program funds outside of the central focus area.
 “An effective way to do this”, explains Rawlyk, “was to provide loans that were partially forgivable if the Trust reached a certain threshold of private fundraising.
-This approach worked well in this situation because the Trust’s effective fundraising skills”.
+This approach worked well in this situation because of the Trust’s effective fundraising skills”.

 Peter Howell, OSI’s Executive Vice President of Conservation Capital and Research, explains, “OSI has offered the option for partial loan forgiveness for a few past projects.
 In particular, this model was utilized when an incentive for raising private funds or completing a necessary stage would be what it takes to move the project forward”.